10 Best Project Software for Mac Users in 2024

 • Productivity visualizations: Users can track how much work they’ve completed using a visual productivity tracker.

-• Integrations in the free plan: Even the free plan of Todoist allows users to integrate essential apps, such as email and calendar.
+• Integrations in the free plan: Even the free Todoist plan allows users to integrate essential apps, such as email and calendar.

-• Lack of learning curve: Extremely logical features and a lack of complexity overall make learning Todoist easy.
+• Shallow learning curve: Extremely logical features and a lack of complexity overall make learning Todoist easy.

 Cons

-• Geared towards individuals: While there are team-focused features, Todoist is designed to focus on individual’s to-do lists rather than team needs.
+• Geared towards individuals: While there are team-focused features, Todoist is designed to focus on individual to-do lists rather than team needs.

 • Limited views: Regardless of plan, users can only access calendar, board, or list view options.